dalong0514/selfstudy/006英文知识/202101Paper/2021007SmartFactory-Towards-a-factory-of-things.md

 Today we are in a comparable situation to 29 years ago.
 New ICT technologies and products offer a broad range of new applications not only in the consumer but also the industrial world.
 A simple adaptation of existing technologies from the area of consumer goods appears tempting but, this would be inappropriate for industrial use in most cases.
 Instead, we should remember the lessons learned from the CIM crisis:

-1 reduce complexity by strict modularization and lean technologies,
+1 reduce complexity by strict modularization and lean technologies,

-2 avoid centralized hierarchies in favor of loosely linked decentralized structures consisting of self-adapting modules, 
+2 avoid centralized hierarchies in favor of loosely linked decentralized structures consisting of self-adapting modules,

-3 allow for self-organization on the system level wherever possible,  allow for a really concurrent engineering by decoupling process, mechanical, electrical, and control design on the basis of semantic models, 
+3 allow for self-organization on the system level wherever possible,  allow for a really concurrent engineering by decoupling process, mechanical, electrical, and control design on the basis of semantic models,

-4 create and apply standards to all levels of the automation pyramid in order to reduce planning effort and allow re-use of components, 
+4 create and apply standards to all levels of the automation pyramid in order to reduce planning effort and allow re-use of components,

 5 and in the end: develop technologies for the human.
 A deserted factory is an aberration!